dlang/DIPs/DIPs/DIP1xxx-rn.md

 }
 ```

-In order to disable copy construction, all copy constructor overloads need to be disabled.
+In order to disable copy construction, all copy constructor overloads must be disabled.
 In the above example, only copies from mutable to mutable are disabled; the overload for
 immutable to mutable copies is still callable.

 #### Overloading

 The copy constructor can be overloaded with different qualifiers applied to the parameter
-(copying from qualified source) or to the copy constructor itself (copying to qualified
+(copying from a qualified source) or to the copy constructor itself (copying to a qualified
 destination):

 ```d